 - Whisk the gluten-free flour, baking powder, baking soda, cinnamon, ginger, nutmeg, and salt together in a large mixing bowl.
 Set aside.

-- In a medium bowl, whisk together the pumpkin puree, oil, brown sugar, sugar, eggs, almond milk, and vanilla.
+- Whisk together the pumpkin puree, oil, brown sugar, sugar, eggs, almond milk, and vanilla in a medium bowl.

 - Add the wet ingredients to the dry ingredients and whisk until combined.